Gardens at Holme

 19. Grass Amphitheatre

 Completed in 2018 as a feature for the garden, the theatre now hosts several productions from touring theatre companies.
-Click here to see this summer’s programme.
+To see the 2025 programme of exciting productions and plays please go to our events page.

 20. Apple Orchard and Sterling-Ellis Meadow